Australian Government Bureau of Meteorology

 Minor Flood Warning For The Herbert River

-RENEWED MINOR FLOODING POSSIBLE AT HALIFAX FROM EARLY THURSDAY MORNING
+MINOR FLOODING POSSIBLE AT ABERGOWRIE BRIDGE FROM MONDAY EVENING

 Herbert River to Nash's Crossing:

 No observations are currently available for the Herbert River at Gleneagle Homestead.
-Based on the nearby automatic gauge, river levels are estimated to have peaked with minor flooding around Tuesday evening.
+Based on the nearby automatic gauge, the river level is estimated to be above the minor flood level and rising.

-The Herbert River at Gleneagle Homestead is likely to remain above the minor flood level (4.50 m) over the next few days.
-Further rises are possible with forecast rain.
+The Herbert River at Gleneagle Homestead is likely to remain above the minor flood level (4.50 m) for the reminder of Monday and Tuesday.
+Further rises are likely with forecast rain.

 Herbert River downstream of Nash's Crossing:

-The Herbert River at Abergowrie Bridge is currently at 6.47 m and steady, with minor flooding.
+The Herbert River at Abergowrie Bridge is currently at 5.02 m and rising, below the minor flood level.

-The Herbert River at Abergowrie Bridge is likely to remain above the minor flood level (6.00 m) over the next few days.
-Further rises are possible with forecast rain.
+The Herbert River at Abergowrie Bridge may reach around the minor flood level (6.00 m) Monday evening.
+Further rises are possible.

 Flood Safety Advice: